ractivejs/ractivejs.github.io/docs/Extend/Partials.md

 Partials may be named with the same rules as any other identifier in Ractive or JavaScript, but since there isn't much danger of trying to do math in a partial name, they enjoy relaxed naming requirements that allow otherwise reserved globals and keywords to be used for partial names.

-Partial names may also contain `-` characters as long as they are surrounded by other valid characters e.g. `some-partial-template`.
+Partial names may also contain `-` and `/` characters as long as they are surrounded by other valid characters e.g. `templates/some-partial-template`.

 ### Partial context